infiniteoverflow/Zomato-Client/README.md

 -  `getCollections()` : Returns Zomato Restaurant Collections in a City.
 The location/City input can be provided in the following ways:
     - Using Zomato City ID
-    - Using coordinates of any location within a city List of all restaurants listed in any particular Zomato Collection can be obtained using the '/search' API with Collection ID and Zomato City ID as the input
+    - Using coordinates of any location within a city.
+List of all restaurants listed in any particular Zomato Collection can be obtained using the '/search' API with Collection ID and Zomato City ID as the input

 - `getCuisines()` : Get a list of all cuisines of restaurants listed in a city.
 The location/city input can be provided in the following ways:
   - Using Zomato City ID
-  - Using coordinates of any location within a city List of all restaurants serving a particular cuisine can be obtained using '/search' API with cuisine ID and location details
+  - Using coordinates of any location within a city.
+List of all restaurants serving a particular cuisine can be obtained using '/search' API with cuisine ID and location details

 ## Return datatype of each module in the class Zomato